someone13574/zed-verilog-extension/README.md

 ## Language Servers

-This extension has three language servers: [Verible](https://github.com/chipsalliance/verible), [Veridian](https://github.com/vivekmalneedi/veridian), and [slang-server](https://github.com/hudson-trading/slang-server). **By default, only Verible and Veridian are enabled** due to slang-server being relatively new and having issues on Windows.
+This extension has three language servers: [Verible](https://github.com/chipsalliance/verible), [Veridian](https://github.com/vivekmalneedi/veridian), and [slang-server](https://github.com/hudson-trading/slang-server). **By default, only Verible and Veridian are enabled** due to slang-server being relatively new and having an issue where it produces errors on non-verilog files.
 To enable slang-server, add the following to your settings file:

 ```json
 "languages": {